What is Engineering?

 - Sporting equipment and toys

-Next, identify a college program that offers the particular area of engineering that you want, and investigate the admission requirements.
-From there, talk with an admission counselor to narrow down the best fit field of engineering for you.
+Next, you could research college programs that offer the particular area of engineering that you want and check out the admission requirements.
+From there, you can talk with an admission counselor to narrow down the field of engineering that is best suited for you.

 "A master’s degree is not necessary, but having one can help you specialize in areas of interest and advance your career,” Gorczyca said.

-- Aerospace engineering: With a median salary of $122,270, according to BLS, this area of engineering focuses on the design of spacecraft, satellites, aircraft and even missiles.*
+- Aerospace engineering focuses on the design of spacecraft, satellites, aircraft and even missiles, according to BLS.

 What is the Day-to-Day Life of an Engineer Like?

 Because the profession is so varied, a typical day is not very typical.
-An aerospace engineer may have a very different day than a chemical engineer, for example.
+For example, an aerospace engineer may have a very different day than a chemical engineer.
 An engineer working for a public agency may have a different working environment than someone working for a private corporation.

 “Some engineers work in an office setting while others work in the field,” Gorczyca said.
 Engineers could also work on several projects simultaneously, according to Guo.
 He emphasizes project work as a major component of the daily lives of engineers.
 Project work involves: